nonara/ts-patch/README.md

 ## Help Wanted

-If you're interested in helping and have a _high level_ of skill with the TS compiler API, please reach out!
+If you're interested in helping and are knowledgeable with the TS compiler codebase, feel free to reach out!

 # License